 \section{Introduction and Background}

-Electric Vehicles (EVs) are becoming central to the automotive industry as they can address current automotive limits.
-Their constant growth is due to their improved performance and efficiency but especially for their suitability in addressing environmental challenges, i.e., urban pollution and global warming \cite{HOFMANN2016995, ZOU201625}.
-Internal combustion based vehicles contribute to global carbon emission by 14\% of the total \cite{epa2014} thus they are facing restrictions in leading markets that targets to reduce their environmental footprint \cite{ZOU201625, eu2012}.
-Internal combustion based vehicles are also a prominent source of artificial fine particulate matter ($PM_{2.5}$) \cite{doi:10.1021/es981276y, kheirbek2016contribution}.
+Electric vehicles (EVs) are becoming central to the automotive industry as they can address current automotive limits.
+Their constant growth is due to their improved performance and efficiency, but especially for their suitability in addressing environmental challenges, i.e., urban pollution and global warming \cite{HOFMANN2016995, ZOU201625}.
+Internal-combustion-based vehicles contribute to global carbon emissions by 14\% of the total \cite{epa2014}; thus, they are facing restrictions in leading markets that aim to reduce their environmental footprint \cite{ZOU201625, eu2012}.
+Internal-combustion-based vehicles are also a prominent source of artificial fine particulate matter ($PM_{2.5}$) \cite{es981276y, kheirbek2016contribution}.
 Air pollution is one of our greatest social issues since it has a severe impact on health and society \cite{koolen2019air}, possibly causing different diseases and even premature death \cite{anderson2005ambient, brunekreef2005epidemiological}.
-EVs are a milestone in addressing such humanity challenges as they can potentially remove individual transportation from the environment impact equation.
+EVs are a milestone in addressing such challenges to humanity as they can potentially remove personal transportation from the environmental impact equation.